Times-Z/templatePoo/README.md

 ```
 ---
 ## Tips
-- If you modify the project folder name, don't forget to change the `RACINE` constance in public/index.php
+- If you modify the project folder name, don't forget to change the `RACINE` and `ROUTE` constance in public/index.php
 - You can create forms with the `Core\HTML\BoostrapForm` class

 ## Contributing